jcorner1/Unidata_Workshop2023/README.md

 ## Future Work
 - Use CNN created in this project to classify the convective mode for each storm identified using the center point algorithm.
 - Create strom reports including location, intensity, other convective information, etc.
+- Use XAI techniques to identify how the CNN classifies convective mode.

+Furthermore, there are also a lot of objectives to complete when updating this file.
+Some of these include:
+- Adding explanations for a majority, if not all code blocks used in the various notebooks.
+- Clearly stating the objectives and conclusions of this project.

 ## Packages
 This work would have not been possible if not for the development and maintence of many open-source Python packages.
 These packages and some of the commonly used functions are provided below: